Rites23/lever-cast-landing/README.md

 Resend 📧

-Check out the [Lever Cast Page](https://lever-cast-landing-ten.vercel.app/) hosted on Vercel for a demo of the components.
+Check out the [Levercast Page](https://lever-cast-landing-ten.vercel.app/) hosted on Vercel for a demo of the components.